veracity/veracity-documentation/sections/datastandards/datastandards.md

 Standardisation efforts will be necessary in these areas as well as others in order to improve data quality and reduce friction in the operational data value chain and to enable the growth of digital applications in the maritime industry.

-## What does Veracity and DNV GL provide ?
+## What does Veracity and DNV provide ?

-Building on more than 150 years of experience in using and making standards together with lessons learnt through numerous ship digitalisation projects in recent years, DNV GL shares insights and thoughts on how standards can play a role within the collection of digital information from ships.
+Building on more than 150 years of experience in using and making standards together with lessons learnt through numerous ship digitalisation projects in recent years, DNV shares insights and thoughts on how standards can play a role within the collection of digital information from ships.

-There are several ongoing data standard activities provided through DNV GL and the Veracity project:
+There are several ongoing data standard activities provided through DNV and the Veracity project:

 ### Operational Vessel Data